ihabunek/aoc2017/README.md

-# aoc2017

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Advent Of Code 2017

+Giving it a shot in Clojure.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Ivan Habunek

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT license.